mnot/I-D/uri-get-off-my-lawn/draft.md

 * Applications Using URIs ("applications") - specifications that use URIs to meet specific needs;
   e.g., a HTTP interface to particular information on a host.

-Requirements that target the generic class "Specifications" apply to all standards, including both those enumerated above above and others.
-They are also applicable to non-standard RFC publications.
+Requirements that target the generic class "Specifications" apply to all specifications, including both those enumerated above above and others.

 Note that this specification ought not be interpreted as preventing the allocation of control of URIs by parties that legitimately own them, or have delegated that ownership; for example, a